TDAmeritrade/stumpy/README.rst

 Performance
 -----------

-We tested the performance of computing the exact matrix profile using the Numba JIT compiled version of the code on randomly generated time series data with various lengths (i.e., ``np.random.rand(n)``).
+We tested the performance of computing the exact matrix profile using the Numba JIT compiled version of the code on randomly generated time series data with various lengths (i.e., ``np.random.rand(n)``) along with different CPU and GPU hardware resources.

 .. image:: https://raw.githubusercontent.com/TDAmeritrade/stumpy/master/docs/images/performance.png
     :alt: STUMPY Performance Plot